AliceKLWilliams/laravel-lms/README.md

 ### Modules
 - Each course can have a number of modules.
 - Each module has a title and some content (WYSIWYG)
+- Modules can be viewed by anyone

 ### Lessons
 - Each module can have a number of lessons;
 - Each lesson has a title and some content (WYSIWYG)
+- Lessons can be viewed by anyone

+### Users
+- Users can create their own accounts
+- Admins can create other users (Admins or Students)
+- Admins can assign users to courses

 ## Technlogies Used
 - Laravel